hamcrest/OCHamcrest/README.md

 Predefined matchers
 ===================

-Hamcrest comes with a library of useful matchers:
+OCHamcrest comes with a library of useful matchers:

 * Object